California considers declaring common pain killer carcinogen

 Some listings in California require warning labels.
 But the state has made exceptions.
 Alcohol has been listed as a carcinogen since 1988.
 But instead of warning labels, the state directs the alcohol industry to provide signs to California retailers to post where alcohol is sold.

-Acrylmide, a byproduct of roasting coffee beans, has been listed as a carcinogen since 1990.
+Acrylamide, a byproduct of roasting coffee beans, has been listed as a carcinogen since 1990.
 But when a court ruling would have resulted in warning labels for coffee, state regulators stepped in and exempted the drink.

-Note: This story has corrected the spelling of acrylamide.